-Indication Meaning Remark 1 Transponder is transmitting Mode-A/C Replies on Interrogations Appears per reply and persists for some time 1 Transponder is transmitting Mode-S Replies on Interrogations Appears per reply and persists for some time .
-1 Transponder is locked by a ground station and will be directly addressed Appears at every addressed reply and persists for some time A ADS-B out Status Status of ADS-B transmission 7000 Active Squawk Is shown at upper position BAT LOW Battery power too low Appears above Standby-Squawk ANT Failure indication See 4 IDT IDENT- Marking is transmitted ID ("Squawk Ident") has been pressed - active for 18s FL 095 Current Flight Level Flight Level (in 100ft steps) ALT Mode display (STBY, ON, GND, ALT) see chapter.
-2.1.6 Transponder- Modes 4711 Standby-Squawk Is shown at lower position.
-Can be exchanged with active Squawk by pressing the UP/DOWN ("Change") button DLOTQ Flight ID Only shown if a Flight ID is configured with a valid Aircraft Address VFR VFR indication Shown while VFR squawk is used FLY Transponder is in airborne mode Only shown if Ground Switch support is configured.
-GND Transponder is in ground mode Only shown if Ground Switch support is configured.
+Indication Meaning Remark 1 Transponder is transmitting Mode A/C Replies on interrogations Appears per reply and persists for some time 1 Transponder is transmitting Mode S Replies on interrogations Appears per reply and persists for some time .
+1 Transponder is locked by a ground station and will be directly addressed Appears at every addressed reply and persists for some time A ADS-B out status Status of ADS-B transmission, For more information see chapter 2.2.7 7000 Active Squawk Is shown at upper position BAT LOW Battery power too low Appears above Standby Squawk ANT Failure indication Indication for the last occurred and confirmed severe error.
+For more information see chapter 4.1.1 IDT IDENT- Marking is transmitted ID ("Squawk Ident") has been pressed - active for 18s FL 095 Current Flight Level Flight Level (in 100ft steps) ALT Mode display (STBY, ON, GND, ALT) See chapter 2.2.2 4711 Standby Squawk Is shown at lower position.
+Can be exchanged with Active Squawk by pressing the "CHANGE" button DLOTQ Flight ID Only shown if a Flight ID is configured with a valid Aircraft Address VFR VFR indication Shown while VFR Squawk is used FLY Transponder is in airborne mode Only shown if Ground-Switch support is configured.
+GND Transponder is in ground mode Only shown if Ground-Switch support is configured.